emerichunter/emerichunter.github.io/_posts/2017-12-11-pgbench-tools-p2.md

 Size of database must be taken into account, concurrent client connexions, architecture.
 In my case, clusters range from few MB to 1,9TB and clients rarely exeed 32.
 Most instances are under the Database Administrators responsibility and are used in mixed case scenario with a single cluster.
-Therefore the choice of keeping much of the defaults makes perfect sense **in MY case**.
+Therefore, the choice of keeping much of the defaults makes perfect sense **in MY case**.

 ## Witch Hunt: The Outliers